pism/pism/doc/sphinx/technical/blatter-pattyn.rst

    boundaries (`x = 0`, `x = 1`, `y = 0`, `y = 1`).
 Natural BC at the top and bottom
    boundaries.

 :Comments: This test uses a constant ice hardness, `n = 3`, and has no variation in the `z` direction.
-It is similar but not identical to the `x-y` MMS verification test in :cite:`Tezaur2015`, section 4.1 (we use Dirichlet boundary conditions along the whole lateral boundary instead of Robin conditions derived from the chosen exact solution).
+It is similar to the `x-y` MMS verification test in :cite:`Tezaur2015`, section 4.1 (we use Dirichlet boundary conditions along the whole lateral boundary instead of Robin conditions derived from the chosen exact solution).

-   The compensatory term is computed using SymPy; please see the code in ``src/stressbalance/blatter/verification``.
+   The compensatory term is computed using SymPy_; please see the code in ``src/stressbalance/blatter/verification``.

 .. _sec-bp-verificaion-xz: